 A/B testing is a good way to improve your traffic-to-lead ratio.
 Simply make small tweaks to your page to see if it improves the conversion rate.
 Equally, you can watch your conversions alongside your traffic.
 If traffic climbs and conversions don’t, it usually means there’s a disconnect between what the visitor expects to find and what he does.
 It can also signify that there’s something off with the offer you’re presenting.
 A/B testing will help you get to the bottom of it as well.

-Pro Tip: when you do A/B testing, only change up one element at a time, so it’s easy to identify which change people are responding to.
+Pro Tip: when you do A/B testing, only change up one element at a time, so it’s easy to identify which change people respond to.
 For example, on your A variant, you might offer guests a 25% discount, while on your B variant, you might offer guests something free.
 Other individual elements to experiment with are colors, verbiage, headings, length, and the type of social proof displayed.

 6. Lead Progress Ratios